Who Attends a Home Inspection?

 The inspector will go through the house and examine the structural integrity of the home, mechanical systems, and so forth.

-“The inspector will test every window, check every outlet, test the appliances, walk the roof, go in the attic, go in the crawl space.
-They’ll look at the electrical panel, run all the faucets.
-That’s a whole house inspection,” explains Beth Pretty, one of the top real estate agents in Midlothian, Virginia.
+“The inspector will test every window, check every outlet, test the appliances, walk the roof, go in the attic, and go in the crawl space.
+They’ll look at the electrical panel and run all the faucets.
+That’s a whole house inspection,” explains Beth Pretty, one of the top real estate agents in Midlothian, Virginia, who works with over 70% more single-family homes than the average agent in her area.

 She also recommends buyers request another type of inspection — a radon inspection.
 “Radon is a naturally occurring gas that comes up through the ground — you’re breathing it right now.”

-The National Research Council published a report that supports the EPA’s (Environmental Protection Agency) claims that radon is the second leading cause of lung cancer in the United States, claiming 15,000 lives each year.
+The Environmental Protection Agency (EPA) claims that radon is the second leading cause of lung cancer in the United States, claiming 21,000 lives each year.
 Radon is an invisible, odorless, radioactive gas that can increase the risk of getting lung cancer.
 If a home has a radon level higher than 4 picocuries per liter (pCi/L), the home needs a radon mitigation system to bring the radon to safe levels.

-Other than a whole house and radon inspections, there are different types of home inspections your agent may recommend.
+Other than a whole-house and radon inspection, there are different types of home inspections your agent may recommend.
 Some of these include:

 - Chimney inspection